TrippIsCoding/wiki-scraper/README.md

-# Wikipedia Country Scraper
+# Wikipedia Scraper
-Scrapes country populations from Wikipedia into a CSV.
+Scrapes 237 countries and territories from Wikipedia into a CSV.

 ## Usage
 - `python wiki_scraper.py`